Discover the Joy of Birdwatching: Learn How to Identify Wild Birds

 Differences within the same species

-These differences may be subtle, or very obvious indeed, as with the ducks below photographed at Barnwell Country Park in Northamptonshire!
+These differences may be subtle, or very obvious indeed, as with the Mandarin ducks below, photographed at Barnwell Country Park in Northamptonshire!

 mandarin drake on landThe colourful Mandarin Drake (male)

-female mandarinCompared to the more subtly coloured female Mandarin!
+female mandarinCompared to the more subtle plumage of the female Mandarin!

 female reed buntingFemale Reed Bunting